 - Preheat oven to 375.

 - Dump your dough out on a floured surface.
 Divide dough into 12 equal pieces.

 - Brush a 9x13 pan with butter or coconut oil.

 - Take each piece of dough and make into a smooth ball by stretching the dough down around to the bottom until you have a ball.

 - Place each one in the baking dish until you fill the dish.

-- Cover and let them rise about a half hour to an hour, or until doubled in size.
+- Cover and let them rise about 20 minutes, or until doubled in size.
 Cover the rolls with a dish towel or plastic wrap if necessary.

-- Back for about 25-30 minutes or until golden brown.
+- Bake for about 25-30 minutes or until golden brown.